Stjørdalen: History

-Stjørdalen was once a municipality of its own.
-It was established on 1 January 1838 (see formannskapsdistrikt), but in 1850 it was split to create the two new municipalities of Øvre Stjørdal and Nedre Stjørdal.
-Later, in 1874, Øvre Stjørdal was split into Hegra and Meråker municipalities.
-On 1 January 1901, Nedre Stjørdal was split into three municipalities of nearly equal sizes: Skatval, Stjørdal, and Lånke.
+On 1 January 1838, the whole valley-district was established as Stjørdalen Municipality under the newly passed formannskapsdistrikt.
+In 1850, however, the large municipality was divided to create the two new municipalities: Øvre Stjørdalen Municipality and Nedre Stjørdalen Municipality.
+Later, in 1874, Øvre Stjørdalen Municipality was split into Hegra Municipality and Meråker Municipality.
+On 1 January 1901, Nedre Stjørdalen Municipality was divided into three municipalities of nearly equal sizes: Skatval Municipality, Stjørdal Municipality, and Lånke Municipality.
 At this point, there were now five municipalities in the valley.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1962, Hegra, Skatval, Stjørdal, and Lånke were merged to form the new Stjørdal municipality.
-On 1 June 1997, the village of Stjørdalshalsen in Stjørdal municipality gained status as a city.
-Currently, the combined population of the municipalities of Stjørdal and Meråker is 21,738.
+On 1 January 1962, Hegra Municipality, Skatval Municipality, Stjørdal Municipality, and Lånke Municipality were merged to form the new Stjørdal Municipality.

+On 1 June 1997, the village of Stjørdalshalsen in Stjørdal Municipality gained status as a town.
+Currently, the combined population of Stjørdal Municipality and Meråker Municipality is 21,738.